MALAIKA

 EXPLORE

-1. Introduce students to East Africa by exploring the Map of East Africa.
+1. Display the Google Slides: Malaika.
+Introduce students to East Africa by exploring the Map of East Africa.
 Allow students to observe the map of East Africa, then scroll and zoom to find the geographical location of your classroom in relation to East Africa.
 Ask students to identify neighboring countries on the African continent, pausing occasionally to ask questions: Where is the region East Africa located on the map?
 Where is the continent of Africa on the map?
 What do you know about East Africa in relation to our location?
 Which countries along the East coast of Africa can you name?
 Can you identify any other countries on the map whose music we have learned about in Recorders Without Borders?
 (Guyana, Korea, South Africa, Lebanon, the United States of America)

 2. Introduce students to East African percussion by playing these recordings: